You want out of your cable contract.

 When It Comes to Streaming Services, Where Can You Go From Here?

 Because saving money is often the primary goal for anyone saying “Sayonara!” to their cable bill, it might make sense to start your streaming service search from this perspective.

-For example, even if you only chose the top three streaming content providers (Netflix, Hulu Plus, and Amazon Prime Instant), this could cost you as much as $32 per month.
+For example, even if you only chose the top three streaming content providers (Netflix, Hulu with Live TV, and Amazon Prime Instant), this could cost you as much as $67 per month.

 In other words, these subscriptions can add up and equal (or surpass) what you’re currently paying for cable, which is the exact opposite of what you’re looking to achieve.

 Pro tip: If you need some cold, hard numbers to help make a more informed decision, check out this calculator that shows you what it would cost to get all of your TV online.

 Want another money-saving tip?
 According to Mandi Woodruff, personal finance expert and Executive Editor of MagnifyMoney's Fine Print Blog:

 “Sharing online streaming subscriptions can be a smart, simple way to save on the cost of at-home entertainment.
 If you’ve got a couple of roommates who can split the bill, you could actually only be out of pocket a few bucks a month for unlimited access to Netflix’s catalog.”

 Other considerations that can impact which services best meet your needs?

 The service’s existing content library, along with how often content is refreshed,